usnistgov/FIPS201/_Appendix/glossary.md

 departments and agencies that has been developed within the Information Technology Laboratory and published by NIST, a part of the U.S. Department of Commerce.
 A FIPS covers some topic in information technology to achieve a common level of quality or some level of interoperability.

+Federation
+: A process that allows the conveyance of identity and authentication information across a set of networked systems.

+Federation Assurance Level (FAL)
+: A category describing the assertion protocol used by the federation to communicate authentication and attribute information (if applicable) to an RP,  as defined in [[SP 800-63]](references.md#ref-SP-800-63) in terms of three levels:

+  - FAL1: SOME confidence
+  - FAL2: HIGH confidence
+  - FAL3: VERY HIGH confidence

 Hash Function
 : A function that maps a bit string of arbitrary length to a fixed length bit string.
 Secure